timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 dedicated to generating a database of two-dimensional velocity distributions.
 This database then serves as input for eddylicious, which applies the rescaling procedure as defined in :cite:`Lund1998`.
-The rescaled velocity fields are then saved to the hard-drive as serve as inflow fields in the main simulation.
+The rescaled velocity fields are then saved to the hard-drive and serve as inflow fields in the main simulation.
 The whole processes is schematicaly illustrated in :numref:`fig-lund-rescaling-eddylicious`